mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 The key to the vessel's flexibility is its use of dual-purpose fuel/cargo containers.
-Part of the vessel's cargo capacity is of a standard design, using a dedicated fuel tank with sufficient capacity to support a one- parsec jump plus a few weeks of power plant operation.
+Part of the vessel's cargo capacity is of a standard design, using a dedicated fuel tank with sufficient capacity to support a one-parsec jump plus a few weeks of power plant operation.
 The additional fuel required to make a second or third jump without refuelling is carried instead of cargo.
 Obviously, the 300T takes twice as long to cross a two-parsec gap as a dedicated jump-2 vessel but it costs less and can